tcnksm/license/README.md

 ## Usage

-To generage LICENSE file, you just provide `KEY` name of LICENSE you want,
+To generate LICENSE file, you just provide `KEY` name of LICENSE you want,

 ```bash
 $ license [option] [KEY]
 ```

-To check avairable `LICESE` file and its `KEY`, you can see all of them by `-list` option,
+To check available `LICENSE` file and its `KEY`, you can see all of them by `-list` option,

 ```bash
 $ license -list